payload/btcbtn/README.md

 ## future plans

 * fraud prevention for browsers which don't show the url line
-* a styled button
+* a better styled button
 * integration with `bitcoin`
-* client side change of the amount
 * donate with latency so you can revoke a donation and dont need a confirmation ultimately resulting in 1-click bitcoin transfer